HalldorUlfarsson/elgreco/CV.md

 2003
 Performance with Hallvardur Asgeirsson and others at the Reykjavik Art Museum.

-Hondo scandinavian tour (Halldorophone performances) - Gallery / residency Skaftfell Seyðisfirði, Iceland -  The Nordic House in Torshavn, Faeroe Islands -  Isotop Atelier and Showroom in Bergen, Norway.
+Hondo scandinavian tour (Halldorophone performances): Skaftfell Seyðisfirði, Iceland.
+The Nordic House in Torshavn, Faroe Islands.
+Isotop Atelier and Showroom in Bergen, Norway.

 "What goes around..."
 Audiovisual composition performed at Ung Nordisk Musik (new music festival) in Oslo.
 Collaboration with Tim Page.

 2002
-Collaboration with MoonTV (local tv-station in Helsinki)- "Tarkkailupartio".
+"Tarkkailupartio" Collaboration with MoonTV (local tv-station in Helsinki).

 Performance with Timo Vaittinen at Gallerí ID:I Stockholm

 Performance at Gallery La Bás (Helsinki) with Feedblaster Infinity.

 Video installation to Timothy Page's composition "What goes around..." at Korvat Auki festival at the Sibelius Academy in Helsinki